theupdateframework/taps/tap14.md

   |- 2.x.y metadata files
 ```

+In order to fascilitate the upgrade to a new specification version, root metadata for all supported spec versions MUST add a `supported_versions` field before upgrading to spec version 2.0.0.
+This field will serve two purpose.

-Not all TUF repositories have a mechanism that is able to list all directories
+First, not all TUF repositories have a mechanism that is able to list all directories
 in a folder (the equivalent of the `ls` command).
 For these repositories (such
 as OCI registries or http servers), as well as to prevent specification version
-freeze attacks, root metadata SHOULD include a `supported_versions` field that lists
+freeze attacks, the `supported_versions` field will lists
 all versions supported by the repository to allow for client discovery.

+Second, the root metadata format or versioning scheme may change between major specification versions.
+The `supported_versions` field will contain the filename and a secure hash of the first root metadata file that should be used in the new specification version.

 As it is
-included in root metadata, this field will be signed by a threshold of root keys,
+included in root metadata, the contents of `supported_versions` will be signed by a threshold of root keys, securing against a specification version rollback, and signing the new trusted root metadata.
-and will contain the following fields:
+This field will contain the following:

 ```
 { ...,
   "supported_versions" : [
     { "version": MAJOR_VERSION,
-      "path": FOLDER_NAME},
+      "path": FOLDER_NAME,
+      "root-filename": ROOT_FILENAME,
+      "root-digest": ROOT_DIGEST
+      },
     ...
   ]
 }